 - Vehicle-pedestrian accidents involving children tend to result in serious injury, even death.

-- The 30 kph speed limit is in effect from 8:00 a.m. to 5:00 p.m., Monday to Friday, September to June – including statutory holidays.
+- The speed limit starts and ends at the posted speed signs and are effect from 8:00 a.m. to 5:00 p.m., Monday to Friday, September to June (including statutory holidays).

 - School zones are marked by reflective, fluorescent yellow-green signs.

 - The penalty for speeding in a school zone is the same as any other speeding offence, resulting in fines and penalized three SGI demerit points.